jenkins-x/jx-docs/content/en/about/concepts/technology.md

 It works like other package mangers (brew, yum, npm etc) where there's one or more repositories with packages to install (called `charts` in helm to keep with the nautical kubernetes theme) which can be searched/installed and upgraded.

-A [helm chart is basically a versioned tarball of kubernetes yaml](https://docs.helm.sh/developing_charts/#charts) which can be easily installed on any kubnernetes cluster.
+A [helm chart is basically a versioned tarball of kubernetes yaml](https://docs.helm.sh/developing_charts/#charts) which can be easily installed on any kubernetes cluster.

 Helm supports composition (a chart can contain other charts) via the `requirements.yaml` file.

 ## What is Skaffold?